Afkupuz/catalog/README.md

 pip install flask==0.9<br>

 ##Project details:<br>
-Using Flask, REST, CRUD, API endpoints and SQLAlchemy I have prepared a web application that allows users to log in via google and facebook using oauth2.<br>
+Using Flask, REST, CRUD, API endpoints and SQLAlchemy I have prepared a web application that allows users to log in via Google and Facebook using OAuth2.<br>
-Templates are presented depending on URL requests and serve infromation stored in the sql database.<br>
+Templates are presented depending on URL requests and serve infromation stored in the SQL database.<br>

 1. Install Vagrant and VirtualBox
 2. Clone the fullstack-nanodegree-vm